-A story in The Globe (now known as The Globe and Mail) published the day after the storm explained how the hotel simply washed away.
+Published the day after the storm, a story in The Globe (a predecessor of today’s Globe and Mail) explained how the hotel washed away.

 “A disaster for which some time has been anticipated, occurred yesterday morning, viz, the washing away of Mr. Quinn’s hotel on the Island.
 The storm commenced early on the afternoon of the previous day and towards night the breeze freshened, and continued blowing steadily from the north-east.
 Such was the fury of the tempest on the bay that serious fears were entertained that the hotel would be blown down, but it withstood the violence of the hurricane,” reads the 161-year-old story.